 - Credit report mistakes.
-If your credit card was rejected and you’re unsure why, make sure you’ve met the eligibility requirements and order a copy of your credit report to make sure you haven’t fallen victim to fraud or mistakes on your file.
-If you find a genuine error on the report, contact the credit card provider and credit reporting body to initiate investigation and correction.
+If your credit card was rejected and you’re unsure why, make sure you’ve met the eligibility requirements and order a copy of your full credit report and credit score to make sure you haven’t fallen victim to fraud or mistakes on your file.
+If you find a genuine error on the report, contact the credit card provider and credit reporting body to initiate an investigation and correct the error.

 - Customer service delays.
 It could take days or weeks for a bank to respond to an email enquiry and you’re to expect wait times when you're contacting the customer service phone line.
-Before you call, make sure the number you're dialling is toll-free.
-If it isn’t, avoid calling early in the morning, at lunch time or after 5pm when they’re likely to be inundated with calls.
+Before you call, make sure the number you're calling is toll-free.
+If it isn’t, avoid calling early in the morning, at lunchtime or after 5pm when you could be on hold for a long time.